Kids' FarmExhibit

-At Kids’ Farm, visitors can see cows, alpacas, donkeys, goats, chickens and fish.
+At Kids’ Farm, visitors can see cows, alpacas, hogs, donkeys, goats, chickens and fish.
 One of the many ways keepers care for animals is by providing them with enrichment — training sessions, objects, toys, sounds and smells that encourage the animals to use their natural behaviors in new and exciting ways.

 The Great Cats exhibit is located near the Speedwell Foundation Conservation Carousel.
 Visitors can observe Sumatran tigers, African lions, caracals and bobcats at this location.